isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 1. Download the Java JRE and JDK software from the [Oracle site](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the installation instructions.
 1. Extract the Adobe Primetime - HTTP Origin Server 1.4 archive file, `Primetime-HttpOrigin-1-4-0-b206-12042014.zip`, to your disk.

-**To start the Live Packager** To start the packager, execute the following command from the packager’s root directory:
+**To start the Live Packager** To start the packager, execute the following command from the packager's root directory:
 `$packager_start.sh`

 **To start the HTTP Origin Server**

-To start the HTTP Origin Server, execute the following command from the command line in the Origin Server’s root directory:
+To start the HTTP Origin Server, execute the following command from the command line in the Origin Server's root directory:
 `$./origin_start.sh`

 **Stop the Live Packager**

-To stop the packager, execute the following command from the packager’s root directory:
+To stop the packager, execute the following command from the packager's root directory:
 `$packager_stop.sh`

 **Stop the HTTP Origin Server**

-To stop the HTTP Origin Server, execute the following command in the Origin Server’s root directory:
+To stop the HTTP Origin Server, execute the following command in the Origin Server's root directory:
 `$./origin_stop.sh`

 **Restart the Live Packager**